 However, for the last few years, even before Covid, the Japanese economy and its currency have stagnated.

-As New Year 2022 dawned, the Yen hit its lowest point against the US dollar in 5 years.
+This year, the Yen has reached new currency lows not seen in decades.
 Various figures compiled in recent months show stagnation or in some cases (like productivity figures) a slow decline.

 It has therefore left people wondering, what exactly is going on in Japan today?